Luther-Gray/other-heaven/content/blog/figmaSucks.md

 When you wanted to communicate your vision to a team, you would need to be an artist or an author.
 An artist can demonstrate their vision with pencil and paper.
 An author can construct an image within your head with the power of words alone.

-In the end, to get exactly what you want from a team of indivisuals, you MUST be able to communicate or demonstrate what it is that you want.
+In the end, to get exactly what you want from a team of individuals, you MUST be able to communicate or demonstrate what it is that you want.
 Otherwise you'll say things like my clients say.

 "I want it to look like Facebook, except for the contacts, which should work like Twitter kinda."